Snow Falls In The Sierra Nevada On Summer's Last Full Day

 The preview of winter isn't expected to stick around — temperatures will begin to warm up.
 But while the snow is on the ground, it's getting skiers and resorts excited about the upcoming season.

-At Sugar Bowl, a ski resort perched atop Donner Summit, resort spokesman Jon Slaughter told The Associated Press, "We've got people calling about season passes and checking our webcams to take a look at the first snow," Slaughter said.
+At Sugar Bowl, a ski resort perched atop Donner Summit, resort spokesman Jon Slaughter told The Associated Press, "We've got people calling about season passes and checking our webcams to take a look at the first snow."

 After years of drought, last winter was good to resort areas.
 Sugar Bowl, for example, got nearly 800 inches of snow.